Skip to content

 OSIAN is a 4 year DSTL-funded experimental PhD studentship opportunity including industrial placement at DSTL Porton Down and possible placement at an Australian partner institution through DST Australia.

-The project will run from October 2023 to September 2027.
+The project runs from October 2023 to September 2027.

 Background